 There are some factors to look for when we seek ways to increase cooling tower efficiency.
 Nonetheless, how could someone quantify the effect of applied changes to the system and track them once the areas for improvement have been identified?

-The truth is that this improvement measuring can only be done through some other measurements!
+The truth is that measuring this improvement can only be done through some other measurements!
 Water flow meters and conductivity meters, for example, should be installed to monitor and track makeup water and blowdown conductivity to see how COC is changing.
 Therefore, it is essential to consider some reference values to evaluate the extent to which changes have contributed to the system’s performance.

 Mitigation of Blowdown